benkates/the-office-multi-chart/README.md

 ## Backburner

+- [ ] translate doesn't work on iphone for axis labels
 - [ ] dynamic import where scripts are html/md files stored in `public/`
 - [ ] can the tooltip contain a store? tooltip.hoveredData could be scoped to just that tooltip
   - [ ] backup would just be a global variable and the same as the selectedChar;